astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/computational-feeds/Realized Volatility.md

 ## Realized Volatility

-For any price feed, Empiric offers a realized volatility feed.
+For any price feed, Pragma offers a realized volatility feed.
 The realized volatility feed uses checkpoints to calculate the annualized volatility of an asset over a period of time.

 #### Sample Code

 If you are just trying to get started with our realized volatility feed, see this self-contained code snippet here.
-You can find the full Oracle interface specification is available [here](https://github.com/Astraly-Labs/Empiric/blob/master/contracts/starknet/src/compute_engines/summary_stats/ISummaryStats.cairo).
+You can find the full Oracle interface specification is available [here](https://github.com/Astraly-Labs/Pragma/blob/master/contracts/starknet/src/compute_engines/summary_stats/ISummaryStats.cairo).

 ```bash
 %lang starknet